What You Need to Know About Drugs

 Sometimes kids and teens try drugs to fit in with a group of friends.
 Or they might be curious or just bored.
 Someone may use illegal drugs for many reasons, but often because they help the person escape from reality for a while.
 A drug might - temporarily - make someone who is sad or upset feel better or forget about problems.
 But this escape lasts only until the drug wears off.

-Drugs don't solve problems, of course.
+Drugs don't solve problems.
 And using drugs often causes other problems on top of the problems the person had in the first place.
 Somebody who uses drugs can become dependent on them, or addicted.
 This means that the person's body becomes so accustomed to having this drug that he or she can't function well without it.

 Once someone is addicted, it's very hard to stop taking drugs.
 Stopping can cause withdrawal symptoms, such as vomiting (throwing up), sweating, and tremors (shaking).
 These sick feelings continue until the person's body gets adjusted to being drug free again.